polpielladev/polpiella.dev/src/pages/handling-multiple-git-ssh-keys.md

 > The SSH key settings can be found in the account's settings.

-To populate the key in Github I needed to retrieve its raw contents.
-I did this using `pbcopy` on the public keys:
+To create the key in Github I needed to paste in its raw contents.
+I obtained these in string format by using `pbcopy` on each of the public keys:

 ```bash:Terminal
 # This needs to be the public key (suffixed with `.pub`)
 pbcopy < id_ed25519_<git_username>.pub
 ```

-> Note that this has to be done for each of the two accounts, and the right SSH key must be associated with its respective account.
+> Note that this has to be done for each of the two accounts, and the right SSH key must be associated with its respective account in the code hosting service.

 ## Creating an SSH config

-Now that the keys were ready to be used, I then went on to create a SSH config from scratch (I wanted to fully understand how this process works, so removed everything I had) which would choose a key based on a set of rules.
-I did this by creating a file called `config` under the `~/.ssh` directory.
+Now that the keys were ready to be used, I then went on to create a SSH config from scratch (I wanted to fully understand how this process works, so I removed everything I had).
+To do so, I created a file called `config` under the `~/.ssh` directory, which its sole purpose was to pick the correct key based on a git repository's remote URL.

 I then populated it with two different configurations, one for work and one for personal use: